• Home

 }

 Just run this program to see the output.
 If you are not aware of integer variables, you don’t need to worry.
-I am going to describe it in next sections of this tutorial.
+I am going to describe it in the next sections of this tutorial.

 Any doubt running your first program or related to Java program basic?
 Start the discussion in a comment section.